Marfien/Marfien/README.md

 In my free time i will most likely either be programming 💻, lifting weights 🏋️‍♂️ or doing judo 🥋 (and sometimes just chilling watching youtube and co).

 ### 🤓 Tech I'm into
-- Background in Java, some Python and a pinch of Kotlin and GoLang (literally a pinch)
+- Background in Java, some Python and a pinch of Kotlin and GoLang (literally just a pinch)
 - Docker, Kubernetes and more
 - Selfhosting in my homelab utilizing Terraform to bootstrap flux onto a HA k3s cluster provisioned by Rancher and backed by Harvester :P
 - ✨ Pieline magic ✨, mainly in Gitlab CI, preferably GitHub Actions